How To Win The Listing Every Time By Thinking Like The Seller!

 What Is Impression Selling?

-The goal of gaining personal like-ability with the seller.
-Sales research suggests that 70% of your success is determined within the first 7 seconds of walking into the door of the prospect.
-That's not a lot of time so you must have a plan to impress them, failing which you put yourself behind the 8-ball.
+It is the objective of gaining personal 'like-ability' with the seller right there on the spot when you first meet the seller at the door.
+Sales research suggests 70% of your success is determined within the first 7 seconds of walking into the door of the seller.
+That's not a lot of time so you must have a plan to impress them failing which you put yourself behind the 8-ball.
+(And you don't want that to happen!)

 You must send to the seller, by email or drop off, the following ice-breakers.
-(Often called a Pre-listing presentation.)
+(Often referred to as a Pre-listing presentation.)

 A. Personal Portfolio